freerange/site/soups/show-and-tell/show-and-tell-50.snip.markdown

 ## Solving a Rubik's Cube

-<%= image_tag('blog/2018-11-21-paul-battley-solving-rubiks-cube.jpg', alt: 'Paul Battley solving a Rubik's cube') %>
+<%= image_tag('blog/2018-11-21-paul-battley-solving-rubiks-cube.jpg', alt: "Paul Battley solving a Rubik's cube") %>

 [Paul B][] explained how he'd taught himself to solve a Rubik's cube.
 Using a simple notation for each move, he was able to memorise combinations of moves to have particular effects.